Iota Crucis

-ι Crucis, Latinized as Iota Crucis, is a wide double star in the southern constellation of Crux.
+ι Crucis, Latinized as Iota Crucis, is a star in the southern constellation of Crux.
 It is visible to the naked eye as a faint, orange-hued point of light with an apparent visual magnitude of 4m.69.
 This object is located 125 light-years from the Sun, based on parallax, and is drifting further away with a radial velocity of +7.5 km/s.

-The primary component is an aging giant star with a stellar classification of K0 III.
-Having exhausted the supply of hydrogen at its core, the star has cooled and expanded off the main sequence, and now has over seven times the girth of the Sun.
-It is radiating 24 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,824 K.
+This is an aging giant star with a stellar classification of K0 III.
+It has 1.45 times the mass of the Sun.
+Having exhausted the supply of hydrogen at its core, the star has cooled and expanded off the main sequence, and now has 6.57 times the radius of the Sun.
+It is radiating 20.9 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,815 K.